FOUND POETRY: Erasure, Blackout, Cento, Cut-Up, Free Form and Craft Elements (Concreteness, Tone, Lineation, and Dramatic Shape) with Katherine McCord

 DURATION: 6 weeks

 COURSE DESCRIPTION: We will explore Found Poetry.
-No matter what kind of writing you pursue—fiction, poetry, blogging, etc., Found Poetry, an art like all other writing, can give you new insights into your preferred genre or it can become a focus in your life.
-In Found Poetry you take pieces of prose and poetry from other works and make them something else, make them new.
-And visual art plays in.
-And there are many kinds we will explore and you will complete—Cut Up, Erasure, Blackout, Cento and on—while I invite you to learn about craft—Dramatic Shape, Lineation, Tone, and Concreteness.
+No matter what kind of writing you pursue—fiction, poetry, blogging, etc., Found Poetry, an art like all other writing, can give you new insights into your preferred genre, or it can become a focus in your life.
+There are all kinds of venues to publish it in—online journals, offline journals, books focusing on Found Poetry, anthologies for Found Poetry and more.
+In Found Poetry, you take pieces of prose and/or poetry from other works or everyday things, like signs, newspaper adds, lists and/or conversations you overhear and make them something else, make them new, make them art.
+Visual art can play in, but it certainly doesn’t have to; the successful Found Poem can go either way!
+There are many kinds of Found Poems we will explore, and you will complete—Cut Up, Erasure, Blackout, Cento and on—while I invite you to learn about elements of craft—Dramatic Shape, Lineation, Tone, and Concreteness—that will inform your Found Poems and make them successful.

 [Katherine McCord] is a remarkable poet whose work is certain and hesitant at once, compressed and expansive.
 She wants silence to speak as carefully as her words.
 She sees poetry in the purest sense, working toward pieces where important things aren’t merely described or reported but transformed.
 Katherine McCord is an artist, through and through, taking aspects of ordinary life and finding fear and wonder in them. ~ Marianne Boruch